Inspired Leadership: Stories, Quotes, & Books to Keep You Going

 Quiet Leadership: David Rock.
-Leaders aren’t the loudest or the biggest.
-Leaders are the ones that can rally the troops and people want to be alongside them.
+Leaders aren’t the loudest, the biggest, or boldest, they are the ones that can rally the troops.
+People want to be alongside you, to go into battle with you.
 This book shares how.

 Platinum 360: LL Cool J. Yup, you read that right.
 LL has some serious game on how to shape your whole life: business and health.
 I mean, look at the guy…he’s relevant now, 2019, and it’s not just because only ladies love him.

 Blink: Malcolm Gladwell.
 Do you believe in trusting your gut, that you have instinct?
 If not, this will help you develop that primal relationship with what that feels like.